sanfinity-Iot/openremote/Developer-Guide:-Working-on-the-Manager.md

-This guide helps you set up an environment with an IDE when you are done [[Preparing the environment|Developer Guide: Preparing the environment]], so you can work comfortably on the Manager backend services and/or the Manager UI.
+This guide helps you set up an environment with an IDE when you are done [[Preparing the environment|Developer Guide: Preparing the environment]], so you can work comfortably on the Manager backend services.

 ## Run required services